 These nine kata were labeled as "Advanced Kata" in Masatoshi Nakayama's Best Karate series, still one of the most comprehensive resources in the study of JKA Shotokan kata.
 These kata require greater agility, as many of the movements are quite extravagant, requiring jumping, falling, high kicks, etc. Most of these kata were borrowed from other styles of karate and stem directly from the five animals of Shaolin kung fu.
 These kata tend to be more exciting, for the performer as well as the spectator, and are usually tournament favorites.

 These two kata are also considered as advanced, with only one difference.
 These kata were the only kata never described in Nakayama's Best Karate series, which left these kata shrouded in mystery.
-Since these kata were not documented by the JKA, there is much confusion as to their performance.
-They are rather short kata and they are almost never asked on exam or seen in competition.
-Jiin has actually been removed from the JKA kata syllabus.
+In order to rectify this, the JKA has included Wankan in its newer series of kata books while Jiin has actually been removed from the JKA kata syllabus.

 These modern kata were created in the 30's by Gichin Funakoshi and his son Gigo.
 They are the most basic kata, feeling more like kihon.
 They were made to simplify the teaching of karate to large groups of students.
 By today's standards they are considered overly simplified and most instructors view them as obsolete.
 However, although these kata do not form part of the 25 kata of JKA Shotokan karate, Taikyoku Shodan is a required kata for early kyu exams at several dojo, including the honbu dojo in Japan (as listed on the JKA website).

 A kata summary is provided for each Shotokan kata.
 The following symbols are used: